Skip to Content

 Speed and Tyre Deflation

 We cannot express how crucial this is to off-road caravanning.
 For outback tracks and corrugations always reduce the tyre pressure and always reduce your speed.
-As a rule, your tyre pressures on the vehicle and van should be reduced by about 20% of the normal freeway pressure and likewise your road speed should be reduced to 60kph.
+As a rule, your tyre pressures on the vehicle and van should be reduced to as low as 20psi and likewise your road speed should be reduced to less than 60kph, and sometimes as slow as 20kph.

 Rough and severe corrugations have been known to cause shock absorbers to build up excessive heat.
 This can result in their failure.
 We advise frequent stops to allow your shock absorbers to cool down.